 Bagged vacuum cleaners are a good option if you prioritize air quality and ease of maintenance.
-Unlike a bagless vacuum, debris is stored in a disposable container, virtually eliminating the risk of a plume of dust being released when you empty your vacuum.
+Unlike a bagless vacuum, debris is stored in a disposable container, virtually eliminating the risk of a plume of dust releasing when you empty your vacuum.
 Even though dirtbags tend to need frequent replacement, driving up recurring costs, they effectively act as air filters, keeping fine debris from being released as you clean.
-Since the onboard filters don't have to work quite as hard as those in a bagless vacuum, user maintenance tends to be a little less demanding, too.
+Since the onboard filters don't have to work quite as hard as those in a bagless vacuum, user maintenance is a little less demanding, too.

-We've tested over 65 vacuum cleaners, and below are our recommendations for the best bagged vacuums to buy.
+We've tested over 130 vacuum cleaners, and below are our recommendations for the best vacuum cleaners with a dirtbag.
 These picks were selected not only based on their design but also their feature set and price.
-For more buying recommendations, take a look at our list of the best vacuums, our best canister vacuums, and the best laminate floor vacuums.
+For more buying recommendations, look at our lists of the best vacuums, our best canister vacuums, and the best laminate floor vacuums.

-Our recommendations are based on what we think are currently the best bagged vacuums.
+Our recommendations are based on what we think are currently the best bagged vacuum cleaners.
 We don't just base our results on overall performance, but also factors like availability, price, and reader feedback.